 • Ghostfish Brewing

-You can also enjoy non-beer alternatives like hard ciders or Corona Hard Seltzer, which are truly gluten-free.
-(In case you haven’t tried canned seltzer, they are tasty spiked seltzer water that usually comes in delicious flavors.
+You can also enjoy non-beer alternatives, such as hard ciders or Corona Hard Seltzer, which are truly gluten-free.
+(In case you haven’t tried canned seltzer, it’s a tasty spiked seltzer water that usually comes in delicious flavors.)

 Leave a Reply